Rajaaditya-2207/NOVA-R_Research-Assistant/readme.md

 ![Framework](https://img.shields.io/badge/Flask-2.3-orange)
 ![Vercel](https://therealsujitk-vercel-badge.vercel.app/?app=nova-r-research-assistant)

-An intelligent, web-based research assistant powered by the OpenAI API and built with Flask.
+An intelligent, web-based research assistant powered by the NVIDIA API and built with Flask.
 NOVA-R provides a clean, minimalist interface for users to ask complex questions and receive insightful, AI-generated answers in real-time.

 ## ✨ Features